dbeley/lastfm_pg/README.md

 Generate playlist of a user's favorite most played tracks for the last week and post it to twitter or mastodon.

-This utility needs a valid config file with your lastfm API keys (get them at https://www.last.fm/api) and your twitter/mastodon API keys in the same directory as the main script (see config_sample.ini for an example).
+This utility needs a valid config file with your lastfm API keys (get them at https://www.last.fm/api ), twitter API keys (get them at https://developer.twitter.com ) and mastodon account information in the same directory as the main script (see config_sample.ini for an example).

 ## Requirements